Become a Mercury Thermostat Recycling Partner!

 Spread the Word

 Start letting your customers know that they can safely dispose of old mercury thermostats at your location!
-You can also let them know that they can receive a $30 rebate for recycling their mercury thermostat with you.
+You can also let them know that they can receive a $30 mail-in rebate per mercury thermostat.
 We have developed educational materials that you can display in your store.
-They are available for download and print below.
-If you’d like these materials mailed to you, contact us via firstname.lastname@example.org.
+They are available for download and print below in English, Spanish, Chinese, Korean, Tagalog, and Vietnamese.
+If you’d like any of these materials mailed to you, contact us via email@example.com.

 Schedule a Pickup

-Once the container is full, or within 1 year of receiving your container (whichever comes first), schedule a FedEx Ground pickup to return the container to ThermostatCare free of charge.
+Once the container is full, or 6 months after receiving your first thermostat (whichever comes first), schedule a FedEx Ground pickup to return the container free of charge.
+Your container was shipped with the pre-paid label already inside.
+If you misplaced the label, contact firstname.lastname@example.org for a replacement.

 The following downloadable materials are available to help share more information about safe, proper mercury thermostat recycling: